spencertipping/tau/doc/Xi.md

 # Ξ: 〈ξ〉
-Mathematically, Ξ is a vector of [ξs](xi.md) used as the input and output of [γ](gamma.md) matrices.
+Mathematically, Ξ is a vector of [ξs](xi.md) used as the input and output of [Γ](gamma.md) matrices.

 Ξ ξs can point in either direction.
-This is important because some γs expect a pair of channels, one pointing each way, to perform some type of negotiation -- for example OT, throughput-dependent compression, or ED25519.
+This is important because some Γs expect a pair of channels, one pointing each way, to perform some type of negotiation -- for example OT, throughput-dependent compression, or ED25519.

-**For efficiency and semantic reasons, Ξ objects are mutable.** It isn't meaningful to fork a Ξ/γ pipeline, so γs modify the Ξ in place.
+**For efficiency and semantic reasons, Ξ objects are mutable.** It isn't meaningful to fork a Ξ/Γ pipeline, so Γs modify the Ξ in place.

 ## Half and full duplex